dror27/dk-shack/vol2/songs/en/On My Way.md

 Babe, are you getting closer\
 Please be on your way\
 \
-Though this is just a song, Babe\
+Though this is just a song\
 I know it travels well\
 Like the AM stations of old\
 It’s bouncing off the air\